 The debate over which programs to cut and which projects to delay will take center stage this Monday, when the council considers a series of budget adjustments and weighs further strategies for supporting businesses and nonprofit groups.
 As part of the discussion, the council will consider waiving rent for the tenants who lease space at city-owned properties and spending about $150,000 to modify the streetscape at University Avenue so that the city can more easily open and close the road to traffic to support local businesses.

-One significant action that the council plans to take on Monday is to formally eliminate the 83 full-time positions and 107 part-time positions that were frozen and defunded when the council adopted the fiscal year 2021 budget last June.
+One significant action that the council plans to take on Monday is to formally eliminate the 83 full-time positions and 107 part-time positions that had been frozen and defunded since the council adopted the fiscal year 2021 budget last June.
 The eliminated positions make up 18% of the city's workforce, according to a new report from the Administrative Services Department.

 "I think it's safe to say there's no safe harbor, so to speak," Chief Financial Officer Kiely Nose said during the Feb.
 8 discussion.
 "We'll have to look across the organization."